jemmy512/book-notes/Linux/LinuxKernel.md

   if (!try_module_get(newdev->owner))
     return;

-  /*
-   * Replace the eventually existing device by the new
-   * device.
-If the current device is the broadcast device, do
-   * not give it back to the clockevents layer !
-   */
   if (tick_is_broadcast_device(curdev)) {
     clockevents_shutdown(curdev);
     curdev = NULL;
   }

   clockevents_exchange_device(curdev, newdev);
   tick_setup_device(td, newdev, cpu, cpumask_of(cpu));
   if (newdev->features & CLOCK_EVT_FEAT_ONESHOT)